-As computer technology advances, the difference between a router and a switch has grown less clear.
-Fundamentally, routers are Layer 3 (L3) devices designed to connect different networks.
-A common example is connecting a small business network to the Internet via DSL.
-Switches are instead Layer 2 (L2) devices that interconnect client devices that share the same network.
-Basically, routers rely on CPUs to forward traffic based on complex algorithms, offering intelligence at the cost of speed.
-Switches, on the other hand, depend on largely predefined hardware designs to move traffic at the highest feasible rate.
-Today's routers usually come with Layer 2 switching capability, and many of todayís switches include some Layer 3 routing functionality.
-Routers developed by Cisco, the source of the vast majority of the world's routers, have advanced dramatically in capability and speed and Cisco makes an extensive product line that includes routers designed to handle the needs of users from individual telecommuters to nationwide ISPs.
+As computer technology advances, the distinction between routers and switches has grown fuzzier.
+Essentially, routers are Layer 3 products designed to connect networks.
+A typical example is connecting an office network to the Internet via DSL.
+Switches are instead Layer 2 (L2) devices that interface various devices that share the same network.
+Generally, routers depend on computation to steer data using complex algorithms, offering flexibility at the expense of throughput.
+Switches, in contrast, rely upon largely predefined hardware designs to move traffic at the fastest possible rate.
+The current generation of routers typically come with L2 switching capability, and many of todayís switches have L3 routing functionality.
+Routers offered by Cisco, the supplier of 90% of the industry's routers, have improved significantly in capability and performance and Cisco now makes an extensive product line that includes routers designed to handle the needs of customers from households to the world's largest service providers.

-The most recent ISR routers released by Cisco offer the performance and built-in functionality to manage data voice and video as well as virtual environments while also providing fault tolerance, web-based administration, seamless expandability, and advanced security and compliance.
-These routers enable your business to establish a firm basis for an IT network that can grow seamlessly as you add new employees, open new offices, deploy new capabilities, extend your system to clients and partners, and support an an increasingly mobile user base.
-Progentís Cisco certified CCIE network consultants can provide immediate and economical online support to help your company to select, deploy, manage, upgrade, and troubleshoot Cisco's most advanced routers and can help you to maintain your legacy routers or move efficiently to Ciscoís newer router products.
+The most recent Integrated Services Routers released by Cisco have the speed and integrated features to manage data voice and video plus virtual environments while at the same time providing high availability, web-based management, easy extensibility, and advanced protection.
+These routers allow you to build a solid foundation for an IT network that can grow smoothly as you add new employees, open extra offices, deploy additional capabilities, extend your network to customers and vendors, and build an an increasingly mobile user base.
+Progentís Cisco CCIE network consultants offer immediate and economical online expertise to assist you to select, deploy, manage, update, and support Cisco's most advanced router technology and can assist you to maintain your older routers or move efficiently to Ciscoís current networking solutions.

-Cisco Routers Designed for Small Businesses and Branch Offices
+Cisco Routers Designed for Small Companies and Branch Offices

-Ciscoís routers for small businesses and branch offices offer affordable and dependable entry-level solutions that enable limited groups of users to have safe connectivity to wide area networks.
-All these single-configuration desktop routers include at minimum four 10/100 switched Ethernet with wireless options plus built-in firewall for enhanced protection.
-Built for easy installation, management, and support, Ciscoís small business routers minimize total cost of ownership by cutting acquisition and maintenance investments.
-Progentís remote support specialists have in-depth backgrounds providing fast and economical technical help for small businesses to set up and maintain these routers, and Progentís CCIE network engineers can assist you to determine how these routers can increase the business value of your IT network.
+Ciscoís routers for small companies and branch offices provide low-cost and reliable entry-level alternatives that allow small sets of users to share safe connectivity to wide area networks.
+These single-configuration desktop devices include at least four Ethernet ports with Wi-Fi options and integrated firewall for advanced security.
+Built for easy setup, management, and support, Ciscoís small business routers minimize total cost of ownership by lowering acquisition and operational expenses.
+Progentís online troubleshooting specialists have in-depth backgrounds providing immediate and economical technical assistance for small companies to set up and maintain these devices, and Progentís Cisco-certified CCIE network engineers can help your company to determine ways Cisco-s small office routers can add to the strategic value of your information network.

-Cisco's affordably priced RV Series VPN Routers are designed to offer small businesses with VPN technology that allows telecommuters and mobile workers to access a network securely.
-Devices in the RV Series VPN Routers can handle up to 100 VPN tunnels, incorporate 4 to 16-port Ethernet switches, have built-in firewalls with advanced data encryption, and support web-based configuration for remote deployment and management.
-All models support 10/100 Ethernet and some support Gigabit Ethernet.
+Cisco's economical RV Series Routers are engineered to provide small businesses with VPN technology that permits telecommuters and mobile workers to access a network via secure tunneling.
+Models in the Cisco RV Series VPN Routers can handle from five to 100 VPN tunnels, include 4-, 8-, or 16-port Ethernet switches, come with integrated firewalls with advanced encryption, and support web-based configuration for remote deployment and management.
+All models accommodate fast Ethernet and several models support Gigabit Ethernet.
 Both wired and wireless versions are offered.
-These VPN routers do not support Ciscoís popular IOS platform.
+Cisco's RV Series VPN routers do not incorporate Ciscoís IOS control software.

-Later products in Cisco's portfolio of Small Business RV Series VPN Wired/Wireless Routers include the Cisco RV110W Wireless-N VPN Firewall with a 4-port 10/100 Ethernet switch and support for four VLANs, the RV130W Wireless-N Multifunction VPN Router with a 4-port Gigabit switch and support for 825 Mbps throughput, the Cisco RV220W wired/Wireless-N Firewall with a 4-port Gigabit switch and support for 25 IPsec VPN connections, and the Cisco 320 RV320 WAN VPN Router that features a 4-port Gigabit switch and Dual Gbit Ethernet WAN ports for load balancing and business continuity.
+More recent models in Cisco's portfolio of RV Series VPN Wired/Wireless Routers include the RV110W Wireless-N VPN Firewall with a 4-port Ethernet switch and support for four VLANs, the Cisco RV130W wired/Wireless-N Multifunction VPN Router with a 4-port Gigabit switch and support for 825 Mbps throughput, the Cisco RV220W wired/Wireless-N Network Security Firewall with a 4-port Gigabit switch and the ability to support 25 IPsec VPN connections, and the Cisco 320 RV320 Dual Gigabit WAN VPN Router with a 4-port Gigabit Ethernet switch and redundant Gbit Ethernet WAN ports for load balancing.

 Cisco 800 Line of ISR Routers

-Cisco's extensive portfolio of 800 Series ISR routers consists of desktop appliances intended for small organizations, branch offices, retail venues, telecommuters, and customers of ISPs.
-A wealth of devices in Cisco's 800 product line have been released with many options for many years.
-Cisco's 881 Series of ISR routers suggests the vast array of options offered within the Cisco 800 Series product family.
-Models in Cisco's 881 router portfolio can support converged media networks by providing IP voice and video, Wi-Fi and cellular wireless and data in a single integrated router and switch.
-Built-in data protection can include encryption, VPN, firewall, and URL filtering.
-For business continuity, available features for Cisco 881 ISR routers include redundant wide area network links or support for wired broadband WAN connections like DSL plus multiple different cellular 3G and 4G wireless connections all built into one desktop appliance.
+Cisco's comprehensive portfolio of 800 Series ISR routers is made up of desktop, fanless devices intended for small organizations, branch offices, retail shops, telecommuters, and clients of ISPs.
+Many models in the 800 product line have been developed with various options for many years.
+The 881 Series of ISR routers exemplifies the vast array of options offered within Cisco's 800 line of routers.
+Various models in Cisco's 881 Series router catalog can enable unified media environments by delivering IP voice and video, wireless and data in one integrated router and switch.
+Built-in security can include encryption, VPN tunneling, firewall, and URL filtering.
+For business continuity, available options for Cisco 881 ISR routers include duplicate WAN connections or support for wired high-speed WAN connections such as DSL plus multiple 3G and 4G wireless connections all built into a single desktop appliance.

 Cisco's 881 of ISR routers support a wide range of deployment models

-The baseline Cisco 881 router includes a 4-port fast Ethernet managed switch that delivers 15 Mbps performance, support for up to 20 users, two-port integrated Power over Ethernet, and IPv6 compatibility.
-Cisco's 881W router includes 802.11g/n Wi-Fi.
-Cisco's 881 SRST router features 4 FXS ports and 1 FXO port for public-switched-telephone-network (PSTN) failover with Cisco Survivable Remote Site Telephony (SRST).
-With a Cisco CUBE license, Cisco's 881 ISR router allows SIP trunk connectivity as a replacement for legacy PRI lines or FXO voice connectivity to a PSTN carrier.
-CUBE-based SIP trunks can also connect remote call agents in Cisco Call Center deployments.
+The baseline Cisco 881 router includes a 4-port fast Ethernet managed switch that delivers 15 Mbps performance, support for up to 20 users, 2-port integrated PoE, and IPv6 compatibility.
+Cisco's 881W router supports 802.11g/n Wi-Fi.
+Cisco's 881 SRST router features 4 FXS ports and 1 FXO port for PSTN failover with Cisco SRST.
+With a Cisco Unified Border Element (CUBE) license, the Cisco 881 ISR router supports SIP trunk connectivity as a replacement for outdated Primary Rate Interface (PRI) lines or FXO voice connectivity to a PSTN carrier.
+SIP trunks also support offsite call agents in Cisco Call Center deployments.

-1900 Integrated Services G2 routers offer accelerated hardware encryption, optional Cisco IOS firewall, intrusion prevention, and up to 11 modular LAN switchports.
-The Cisco 1941W router provides an WiFi access point that enables wireless connectivity to high-bandwidth data, voice, and video applications via MIMO technology that improves the range of existing 802.11 users.
+1900 Series Integrated Services G2 routers include accelerated hardware encryption, optional Cisco IOS firewall, Cisco IOS intrusion prevention, and a maximum of 11 modular LAN switchports.
+The 1941W ISR router provides an integrated 802.11n Wi-Fi access point that allows wireless access to high throughput data, voice, and video applications through Multi-Input, Multiple-output support that improves coverage for current 802.11 users.
 Interface alternatives for the 1900 ISR G2 routers include T1/E1, xDSL, 3G, and GbE.

-2900 Series Integrated Services G2 Routers are available in four models which correspond to the routers in Ciscoís successful 2800 router series.
-Ciscoís 2901, 2911, 2921, and 2951 Integrated Services G2 routers include on-board hardware encryption, voice and video capable DSP slots, optional Cisco IOS firewall, Cisco IOS intrusion prevention, call processing, and from 16 up to 50 Ethernet switches.
-The integrated encryption circuitry supports IPsec and SSL VPN for protected remote connections and is significantly higher performing than the AIM modules supported by Cisco 2800 series routers.
-The top-of-the-line Cisco 2951 Series Integrated Services G2 router supports 600 SIP sessions.
-Connectivity options include T1/E1, T3/E3, xDSL, as well as GE.
+Cisco 2900 ISR G2 Routers are available in four models which correspond to the routers in Ciscoís successful 2800 router family.
+Ciscoís 2900 ISR G2 routers include integrated hardware encryption acceleration, voice and video capable Digital Signal Processor slots, optional firewall, Cisco IOS intrusion prevention, voice mail, and from 16 to 50 LAN switchports.
+The on-board encryption hardware provides IPsec and SSL VPN for safe off-site access and is significantly higher performing than the Advanced Integration Modules available with Cisco 2800 series routers.
+The top-of-the-line 2951 Series Integrated Services G2 router can handle 600 Session Initiation Protocol sessions.
+Connectivity alternatives include T1/E1, T3/E3, ADSL and SDSL, as well as 1 GigE.

-Cisco has released four platforms for the high-end 3900 Series ISR Generation 2 router, the 3925, 3945, 3925E, and 3945E.
-These models offer the top throughput and slot densities in Ciscoís ISR G2 family and support fast digital signal processors for the most resource-intensive voice/video environments, fast on-board encryption, a broad selection of connectivity options, a maximum 98 modular Ethernet LAN Switchports, and as many as 2,500 SIP sessions.
-To protect your investment, the 3900 Integrated Services G2 routers include Ciscoís Services Performance Engine (SPE), a modular motherboard that can be swapped out easily to improve throughput without forcing you to purchase another device.
-Like other Integrated Services G2 routers, the 3900 Series also preserves past investments by being compatible with most of the service modules from older Cisco Integrated Services Routers.
-For improved uptime, Cisco 3900 ISR G2 support dual integrated power supplies.
+Cisco offers four platforms for the top-of-the-line 3900 Series Integrated Services G2 router, the 3925, 3945, 3925E, and 3945E.
+These models deliver the top performance and slot densities in Ciscoís ISR G2 family and support high-speed DSPs for the most demanding multimedia applications, accelerated hardware encryption, a broad selection of connectivity alternatives, a maximum 98 modular Ethernet LAN switches, and up to 2,500 Session Initiation Protocol sessions.
+To safeguard your investment, the 3900 Series Integrated Services G2 routers include the Cisco Services Performance Engine, a versatile motherboard that can be swapped out easily to improve processing power without requiring your business to purchase another router.
+Like other Cisco ISR G2 routers, Ciscoís 3900 family also protects past investments by supporting most of the modules from older Cisco ISR routers.
+For improved availability, 3900 ISR G2 offer dual integrated power supplies.

 4000 Series Integrated Services Routers